mysatnav.ie accepts Visa, Mastercard & Laser payment cards

 8. Can I add maps to my GPS system?

 Yes.
 All Ireland/UK based Garmin systems can accept European maps at a later date.
-A map of France or map of Spain, for example, will come on a microSD Card that is simply inserted into the side of the unit.
+A Map comes on a microSD Card that is simply inserted into the side of the unit.
 As a general rule it is much more cost effective to purchase a sat-nav with European maps already preloaded rather than purchase the maps later on as much of the cost of a sat-nav system is in fact the maps rather than the hardware itself.

 9. Why are there so few points of interest on our sat-nav for Ireland?